spirit-warrior/ammas-tour-2024/README.md

 - Width, side-to-side - 50 inches
 - Length, front-to-back - 35 inches
 - Thickness of peetham platform (not including unistrut lifting system) - No estimate yet
-- Total height - Adjustable from 12 inches to 19 inches.
+- Total height
+  - Adjustable from 12 inches to 19 inches
+  - Total height should be absolute minimum
-- Height of peetham should be adjustable to anywhere within the range, rather than only at certain "stops".
+- Height of peetham should be adjustable to anywhere within the range, rather than only at certain "stops"
 - If system relies on a remote, there should extra remotes (4 for each lifting system) because we need absolute reliability

 We are considering using actuators to raise and lower the peetham.